SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

    *Figure 11: Interactive data visualization GUI*

-xxxxxxxxxxx, two main GUIs will be started as shown below:
+In addition, two main GUIs will be started as shown below:

    - Main plots as shown in Figure 12:
       It contains the main analysis plots of xdi file: